 Is 10/12 Fr Ureteral Access Sheath more Suitable for Flexible Ureteroscopic Lithotripsy?

-Purpose: To choose the ideal UAS size for an unstented ureter in flexible ureteroscopic lithotripsy.
+Purpose: To choose the ideal ureteral access sheath (UAS) size for an unstented ureter in flexible ureteroscopic

-Materials and Methods: A retrospective case-control study was conducted with patients treated with flexible ureteroscopic lithotripsy for renal calculi from 2005 to 2020.
+Materials and Methods: A retrospective study was conducted in patients treated with FURL for renal calculi from 2005 to 2020.
 The patients were divided into two groups: smaller (10/12 Fr) vs. larger (12/14 Fr) calibre UAS.
-The outcome was the insertion success rate, systemic inflammatory response syndrome (SIRS) complication rate after the operation, ureteral wall injury, operative time, and stone-free rate.
+The outcomes were the insertion success rate, systemic inflammatory response syndrome (SIRS) complication rate after the operation, ureteral wall injury, operative time, and stone-free rate.

 - Ureteral access sheath